-- monitor the financial status of the company - monitor the reporting process of financial statements and interim reports and assess the draft financial statements and interim reports - assess the efficiency of the company's internal controls, internal auditing and risk management system - monitor the statutory audit and review all material reports from the auditor - · assess the independence of the auditors, in particular with regard to their ancillary services - prepare for the Board proposals to the Annual General Meeting regarding the election of the auditor(s) and their remunerations - review the auditors' and internal auditors' audit plans and reports - review the company's corporate governance statement - prepare for the Board the group's risk management policies - prepare for the Board decisions on significant changes in the accounting principles or in the valuations of the group's assets; - assess the group's compliance with laws and regulations; and - maintain contact with the auditors.
+- monitor the financial status of the company; - monitor the reporting process of financial statements and interim reports and assess the draft financial statements and interim reports; - assess the efficiency of the company's internal controls, internal auditing and risk management system; - monitor the statutory audit and review all material reports from the auditor; - assess the independence of the auditors, in particular with regard to their ancillary services; - prepare for the Board proposals to the Annual General Meeting regarding the election of the auditor(s) and their remunerations; - review the auditors' and internal auditors' audit plans and reports; - review the company's corporate governance statement; - prepare for the Board the group's risk management policies; - prepare for the Board decisions on significant changes in the accounting principles or in the valuations of the group's assets; - · assess the group's compliance with laws and regulations; and - maintain contact with the auditors.

-In 2013, the Audit Committee members were Ms. Maija-Liisa Friman (Chairman), Mr. Klaus W. Heinemann, Ms. Merja Karhapää and Mr. Harri Kerminen.
-All Committee members were independent of the Company and of its significant shareholders.
+After 2014 AGM, the Audit Committee members are Maija-Liisa Friman (Chairman), Nigel Turner and Harri Kerminen.
+All Committee members are independent of the Company and of its significant shareholders.

-The Audit Committee met six times in 2013 with an aggregate attendance rate of 96%.
-The CEO, the CFO, the Head of Internal Audit and Risk Management as well as external auditor also participated in the Committee's meetings.
+The Audit Committee met six times in 2014 with an aggregate attendance rate of 100 per cent.
+One of the meetings was held with the composition that was in place after the 2013 AGM and five with the composition in place after the 2014 AGM.
+The CEO, the CFO, the Head of Internal Audit and Risk Management as well as the external auditor also participated in the Committee's meetings.
 Finnair's General Counsel acted as the secretary of the Audit Committee.
 The Committee held closed sessions as well as sessions where the External or Internal Auditors participated without the presence of the members of the management.
 The Committee also performed its annual self-evaluation.

-The Audit Committee's activities in 2013
+The Audit Committee's activities in 2014

-In addition to its customary tasks, the Audit Committee attended selected focus areas, such as revenue management and forecasting, fleet capacity allocation, procurement, financial processes and accounting principles, maintenance costs, and partner management.
+In addition to its customary tasks, the Audit Committee attended selected focus areas, such as labour productivity, Joint Business Agreements, hedging strategies, information security, internal controls enhancement program, aircraft financing, and partner management.